tonybutzer/harmony-docs/documentation/source/05week.md

     - The pontential for using Docker to scale in the cloud
     - Visualization effort - and outside synergies - Gabe, Darin
     - Sharing data between Science elements - Terry Sohl, Ward Sanford - Wes Zell - Greg Rouze
+    - how it would be nice to have ESRI tools in the cloud with direct access for s3 bucket data/data lakes
     - In the Cloud Queue
         - VegDyn - Trenton, Dinesh
         - LandFire - Anyone in class from Landfire? - Neal invited as a consultant.
         - LCMAP
         - WaterSmart
+    - Logan to train Steffi's team on VDI meets FileZilla and the cloud EC2 - ssh key managment etc.

 [CHS SERVICE LINK](https://taskmgr.chs.usgs.gov/servicedesk/customer/portal/10)